Quit Smoking to Boost Your Sex Life

 Read about the author Samantha Evans

-The number of smokers in England has fallen to its lowest level, with just one in five adults now lighting up following the wide spread use of e-cigarettes, nicotine patches and gum helped many smokers to quit.
+The number of smokers in England has fallen to its lowest level, with just one in five adults now lighting up following the widespread use of e-cigarettes, nicotine patches and gum helped many smokers to quit.

-Smoking can affect your sexual performance in men by restricting blood flow to the penis, leading to erectile dysfunction.
+Smoking can affect your sexual performance by restricting blood flow to the penis, leading to erectile dysfunction.
 This occurs because smoking damages blood vessels by increasing the build-up of plaque in the arteries which hinders the blood flow, creating an array of circulatory problems throughout the body, including the penis.

 In a 2003 study, researchers examined data on 4,764 Chinese men with an average age of 47.
 They completed a health survey that included information about smoking history and quality of sex life.
 The researchers found that:

-Men who currently – and formerly- smoked were about 30% more likely to suffer from impotence.
+Those who currently – and formerly- smoked were about 30% more likely to suffer from impotence.

 Another study by Harte.C and Meston.C (2011) in the British Journal of Urology International looked at the association between smoking cessation and sexual health in men and found that it’s not just smoking that causes erectile problems, but the effects of nicotine on sexual function.